platformsh/platformsh-docs/docs/src/development/faq.md

 ## Can I edit a quick fix on a Platform environment without triggering a rebuild?

 No.  Changes to the code can only be made through deploying new Git commits.
-That ensures that "hot patches" don't get lost in the net update, that all changes are auditable, and that if a security break-in happen the attacker still cannot modify your application code.
+That ensures that "hot patches" don't get lost in the net update, that all changes are auditable, and that if a security break-in happens the attacker still cannot modify your application code.

 ## What do I see when I push code?